survivejs/webpack-book/manuscript/handling_styles/01_loading.md

 ![LESS](images/less.png)

 [LESS](http://lesscss.org/) is a CSS processor that is packed with functionality.
-In webpack using LESS doesn't take a lot of effort. [less-loader](https://www.npmjs.com/package/less-loader) deals with the heavy lifting.
+Using LESS doesn't take a lot of effort through webpack as [less-loader](https://www.npmjs.com/package/less-loader) deals with the heavy lifting.
 You should install [less](https://www.npmjs.com/package/less) as well given it's a peer dependency of *less-loader*.

 Consider the following minimal setup: